-Michele Liu Baillie, Patent Attorney and Managing Director of North Shore Patents, has been named a 2018 Top Women of Law by Massachusetts Lawyers Weekly.
+October 18, 2018.
+Michele Liu Baillie, Patent Attorney and Managing Director of North Shore Patents, was honored as a 2018 Top Women of Law by Massachusetts Lawyers Weekly.
 “The Top Women of Law event celebrates outstanding achievements made by exceptional women lawyers.
 Each year Lawyers Weekly honors women attorneys who have made tremendous professional strides and demonstrated great accomplishments in the legal field, which includes: pro bono, social justice, advocacy and business.
 The awards highlight women who are pioneers, educators, trailblazers, and role models.”
 “I’m honored to be selected as a Top Women of Law and to be counted among my distinguished co-honorees,” says Michele.
-“I look forward to celebrating with friends and colleagues at the event in October.”
-View full list of honorees.
+See Michele’s bio featured at the Top Women of Law.

 The Women’s Bar Association of Massachusetts (WBA) held its 2018 annual meeting and reception for newly admitted lawyers on March 28, 2018 at the Omni Parker House Hotel.
 At the event, the WBA introduced new leadership, welcomed new women attorneys to the organization and to the Massachusetts legal community, and honored Massachusetts Senate President Harriette L. Chandler for her continuing commitment to public service and for her work championing issues that affect women in Massachusetts.